Intoxication Manslaughter

 (2) is intoxicated and by reason of that intoxication causes the death of another by accident or mistake.

-The state attorneys must prove every element of Intoxication Manslaughter, including “operating a vehicle,” “in a public place,” while “intoxicated,” and “by reason of that intoxication” “causes the death of another,” in order to obtain a conviction.
+The state attorneys must prove every element of Intoxication Manslaughter, including “operating,” “in a public place,” while “intoxicated,” and “by reason of that intoxication” “causes the death of another,” in order to obtain a conviction.

 How much prison time can I get if I am convicted of Intoxication Manslaughter?

 Intoxication Manslaughter is a second degree felony punishable by a minimum of two years in prison.
 The maximum punishment for an Intoxication Manslaughter charge is twenty years in prison.
 Along with imprisonment, the state can also fine you up to $10,000.
-A conviction of Intoxication Manslaughter can lead to enhanced punishments under Section 49.09 of the Texas Penal Code.
+The state may also seek to enhance Intoxication Manslaughter charges under Section 49.09 of the Texas Penal Code to a first degree felony by proving that the person killed was a firefighter, peace officer, judge, or emergency medical services personnel.[2]

+Another way for the state to obtain a greater punishment is through stacking.
 For instance, if two people are killed in one accident, a person can be charged with two counts or charges of Intoxication Manslaughter.
-Texas law permits a judge to “stack” the punishments so that the person can get a prison sentence that requires serving the sentences consecutively.
+Texas law permits a judge to stack the punishments so that the person can get a prison sentence that requires serving the sentences consecutively.
 And if one person is killed and another is injured (which results in an Intoxication Assault charge), the punishments for each charge can be added together in the same way, making the punishments consecutive.
-However, this is discretionary with the judge.
+However, the judge has the ultimate authority about whether or not to allow stacking.

 State attorneys prosecuting an Intoxication Manslaughter charge can also allege that the vehicle was a “deadly weapon.”
 If a person is convicted with this enhancement, parole eligibility is delayed.
 In addition it would prohibit a judge from giving the person community supervision.